- About us

 The "constituent bodies" of the Council are publishers and other organisations in the media industry which have agreed to provide funding for the Council, to cooperate with the Council's consideration of complaints against them and to publish any resultant adjudications.
 They also select the industry nominees on the Council.

-News Limited, Fairfax Media and the other publishers of newspapers and magazines that are members of the Council are responsible for about 90 per cent of all print media sales in Australia.
+News Corp, Fairfax Media and the other publishers of newspapers and magazines that are members of the Council are responsible for about 90 per cent of all print media sales in Australia.
 Most of the major news websites are also members of the Council, as are a number of other online publishers and the principal union for employees in the media industry.

 For further details, see Constituent Bodies and their Publications.